backand/backand-ionic2-starter/README.md

 ## CRUD

-To fetch, create, and filter rows, from an object, say `stuff`, modify the `url` used in these functions:
+To fetch, create, and filter rows, from an object, say `stuff`, modify the object used in these functions:

     getItems
     filterItems